 If the patient has noncompliance with a medical regimen and has returned to normal mental status, medications may be resumed.
 Testing for medication levels may be appropriate if available for the particular medication.

 Most seizures terminate in less than five minutes.
 Generalized convulsive status epilepticus as described above is a medical emergency.
 Whether from provoked causes or reflecting unprovoked seizures, initial treatment is commonly the same.
 Benzodiazepines such as diazepam, midazolam, or lorazepam are accepted as first-line medications.
 Side effects are primarily respiratory depression and largely related to the rate of administration.
-The best second-line medication is unclear and is the subject of current study.
+The best second-line medication is unclear even after completion of a highly anticipated randomized trial.
 Alternatives include phenytoin, fosphenytoin, valproate, levetiracetam, and others.
 Should generalized convulsive status epilepticus continue, often advanced airway management is necessary.
 Blood pressure support may be necessary.
 The best treatment for refractory status epilepticus is unknown, but options include propofol, barbiturates (pentobarbital) or benzodiazepine continuous infusions in addition to other anesthetic medications.
 ICU admission will be necessary with continuous EEG monitoring.